Charlie Hebdo: Siné sacking (2008)

 On 2 July 2008, a column by the cartoonist Siné (Maurice Sinet) appeared in Charlie Hebdo citing a rumour that Jean Sarkozy, son of Nicolas Sarkozy, had announced his intention to convert to Judaism before marrying his fiancée, Jewish heiress Jessica Sebaoun-Darty.
 Siné added, "he'll go far, this lad!"
 This led to complaints of antisemitism.
 The magazine's editor, Philippe Val, ordered Siné to write a letter of apology or face termination.
-The cartoonist said he would rather "cut his own balls off," and was promptly fired.
+The cartoonist said he would rather "cut his own balls off", and was promptly fired.
 Both sides subsequently filed lawsuits, and in December 2010, Siné won a €40,000 court judgment against his former publisher for wrongful termination.

 Amatrice v.
 Charlie Hebdo (2016)

-In October 2016, the town council and municipality of Italian the town Amatrice –which was hit by an earthquake with hundreds dead– filed a lawsuit against Charlie Hebdo for "aggravated defamation", following publication of a series of cartoons titled 'Earthquake Italian style'.
+In October 2016, the town council and municipality of the Italian town Amatrice, which was hit by an earthquake with hundreds dead and was previously known primarily for the sugo all'amatriciana pasta sauce, led a lawsuit against Charlie Hebdo for "aggravated defamation", following publication of a series of cartoons titled 'Earthquake Italian style'.
 It depicted victims of the earthquake as Italian dishes and their blood as sauce.
 The trial of this case opened on 9 October 2020 at the Paris court.